Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Problem Setting and Overall Framework

 \subsection{Prioritized Concept Learning: Can VLMs indicate what they can most effectively learn at a give stage of training?}

-Our goal is to guide the VLM to prioritize skills it can most readily learn and improve upon.
-Since human intuition about task difficulty may not align with model’s difficulty in its feature and hypothesis space \citep{sachan2016easy}, we adopt a self-paced strategy where the model’s own learning progress determines what to learn next.
-Inspired by curriculum learning~\citep{kumar2010self,sachan2016easy}, we select the most informative samples—those that yield the greatest improvement in the model’s objective ({\em e.g.}, \textbf{accuracy or loss}) relative to its prior state.
+{ Our goal is to guide the VLM toward the skills it can most effectively learn at its current stage of training.
+To use the annotation budget efficiently, we aim to select samples that offer high learning benefit—avoiding those that are too easy (redundant, low gain) or too hard (beyond the model’s current capacity).
+Concretely, we leverage the model’s \textbf{own learning progress} to identify informative samples: those that yield the \textbf{largest improvement} in the model’s objective (e.g., \textbf{accuracy} or \textbf{loss}) relative to its prior state.}

-Formally, given an unlabeled pool \( \mathbb{U} = \{(I, Q)\} \) partitioned into skill clusters \( \mathcal{C} = \{C_1, C_2, \dots, C_K\} \), we define the model’s learning state at step \( t \) by its accuracy \( \text{Acc}_k^{(t)} \) on each cluster \( k \), computed over the training data seen by the model so far.
-The \textit{relative change in performance} across steps quantifies learning progress per skill, which is then used to guide sample selection.
-We compute the expected accuracy improvement for each skill cluster between step \( t \) and \( t - \gamma\):
+Formally, given an unlabeled pool $\mathbb{U} = \{(I,Q)\}$ partitioned into concept clusters $\mathcal{C}=\{C_1,\dots,C_K\}$, we track the model’s learning state at step $t$ using its accuracy $\text{Acc}_k^{(t)}$ on each cluster $k$, computed over the labeled training data observed so far.
+The \textbf{\textit{relative change in accuracy}} quantifies learning progress and drives sample selection.
+For each cluster, we compute improvement between steps $t$ and $t-\gamma$:

-where \( \epsilon \) ensures numerical stability.
-The score \( \Delta_k \) captures how rapidly the model is improving on skill cluster \( k \), serving as a proxy for sample \textit{informativeness}.
-By prioritizing high \( \Delta_k \) clusters , the model focuses on skills it can improve on most rapidly—\textit{thereby enforcing a self-paced curriculum} that dynamically adapts to the model’s learning state \citep{sachan2016easy}—controlling both the acquisition of skills and the order in which they are learned.
-In addition to the selection strategy in Eqn~\ref{eq:delta}, we sample \( \delta\% \) of points at random to encourage exploration of new or underrepresented skills in dataset, following prior curriculum learning work~\citep{kumar2010self,lba}.
+where $\epsilon$ ensures stability.
+The score $\Delta_k$ measures how rapidly the model is improving on cluster $k$ and serves as a proxy for \textit{sample informativeness}.
+Prioritizing high-$\Delta_k$ clusters yields a \textit{self-paced curriculum} that adapts to the model’s evolving capabilities, focusing learning where \textit{\textbf{progress is greatest}} - controlling both the acquisition of skills and the order in which they are learned.
+For exploration, we additionally sample $\delta\%$ of points uniformly at random, following prior curriculum-learning work~\citep{kumar2010self,lba}.

-Only selected samples are annotated, forming the labeled set \( (I, Q, A) \) for training.
-This \textit{need-based annotation} strategy avoids the costly requirement of full supervision used in prior coreset methods (such as COINCIDE \citep{coincide}), offering a more scalable and efficient training paradigm.
+Annotations are queried only for the selected samples, forming the labeled set $(I,Q,A)$.
+This \textit{need-based annotation} strategy removes the requirement for full-dataset supervision used in prior coreset methods~\citep{coincide}, enabling far more scalable and efficient training.